tylertitsworth/5th-age-srd/Character-Rules/Companions.md

 **Acts:** Before druid / ranger

-Advantage: The first time your companion hits an enemy in a battle, it deals 1d10 extra lightning damage (2d10 at 5th level; 4d10 at 8th).
+Advantage: The first time your companion hits an enemy in a battle, it deals 1d10 extra lightning damage, 2d10 at champion tier, and 4d10 at epic tier.

 ## Skeletal Animal